mungaig/git-test/Quiz.md

 We recommend that you try to get into contact with Freebird and come to an agreement on the transfer of account ownership.
 This often results in a faster resolution of the matter as opposed to going to court.

-You can find out more about [transsfering organization ownership](https://docs.github.com/en/organizations/managing-organization-settings/transferring-organization-ownership) from our docs.
+You can find out more about [transfering organization ownership](https://docs.github.com/en/organizations/managing-organization-settings/transferring-organization-ownership) from our docs.
 Please reach out if you require further clarification.

 Best regards,
 Geoffrey Mungai